mpds-io/aiida-mpds-monitor/README.md

 ## Telegram reports in a shared chat

-The bot sends reports containing **only RUNNING calculations that exceed `running_alert_hours`** to one shared Telegram group.
-Each entry identifies the calculation owner by their configured Telegram name.
+The monitor sends **RUNNING calculations that exceed `running_alert_hours`** to one shared Telegram group, followed by a separate statistics message.
+Each calculation entry identifies its owner, label, PK, execution hostname when available, and elapsed running time.
+Statistics include all RUNNING processes selected by this monitor, including those within the limit.

 Reports are checked after the first successful scan at daemon startup and once a day at the configured time.
-If no calculations are over the limit, the bot sends nothing.
-Commands and buttons, including `/running`, no longer request reports.
+If no calculations are over the limit, the bot sends nothing, including no statistics.
+The monitor only sends messages; it does not handle commands or buttons such as `/running`, or send completion/failure alerts when a process reaches a terminal state.

+### Setup

 1. Open [@BotFather](https://t.me/BotFather) in Telegram, send `/newbot`, and follow the prompts.
 Save the token it returns.
 See Telegram's